triton-inference-server/model_navigator/examples/05_optimize_and_serve_model_on_pytriton/README.md

 ## Run model optimization

-In next step the optimize process is going to be performed for the model.
+In the next step, the optimize process will be performed for the model.

 ```bash
 python examples/triton/optimize.py
 ```

-Once the process is done, the `linear.nav` package is created in current working directory.
+Once the process is done, the `linear.nav` package is created in the current working directory.

 ## Start PyTriton server

-This step starts PyTriton server with package generated in previous step.
+This step starts PyTriton server with the package generated in the previous step.

 ```bash
 ./serve.py